PoweringChurch/PoweringChurch/README.md

 ###### Last updated 1/23/2026

 ## Hello! o/
 I'm Xavier, a 15 year old student in Florida.
-I really like doing math and science, and especially find computational biology interesting.
-I want to combine my passion for programming and the advances in healthcare to do something with the time I have.
+I really like doing math and engineering, and especially find robotics based engineering interesting.
+I want to combine my passion for programming and engineering to do something with the time I have.

 I have the most functional programming experience in C# and Lua, but I am also familiar with C++ and Python.
 I plan to brush up my C++ skills some more by practicing with some more libraries soon, and will likely have my projects up on my profile.